 One of the main benefits the Katana-Mini provides, apart from sounding great, is the fact that it’s supremely portable.
 It’s a very small amp that can be carried around to gigs and rehearsals with ease, not just because it’s tiny in size, but because it’s light as well in terms of weight.

-With no more than mere three pounds of weight and a built-in delay, this is a perfect model for people who are looking for a practice amp.
+With no more than mere three pounds of weight and a built-in delay, the Katana-Mini by Boss is a perfect budget model for people who are looking for a practice amp.
 There’s just about enough versatility for you to be able to get a decent array of tones, clean, gain-driven, and full-on distorted, so with a proper microphone in front of it, it might just as well be used for gigs at smaller venues.

 Peavey is certainly one of the strongest amp manufacturers out there, and we’ve handpicked their Solo 12-watt amp for our review out of numerous reasons.